lorenzodbr/word-automata/README.md

 ![Search for a word](res/search.gif)

-> The action will show you the path that the automaton takes on the given word, highlighting the followed transitions.
+> Note: the action will show you the path that the automaton takes on the given word, highlighting the followed transitions.

+### Additional features

+- Since the project uses a modified version of [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph), automata graphs can be arranged automatically by toggling the "Auto-position" menu in "Settings".
+- You can export and import automata in a custom format.
+- You can enable dark mode, of course (you could argue: *why isn't it enabled by default?* and you would be probably right).

+## License

+This project is licensed under the GPL-3.
+You can find the full license [here](LICENSE).